OrnitheMC/feather-mappings/CONVENTIONS.md

 Consistency is important as it makes code more readable and names easier to memorize.
 When possible, use terms that are present in other Feather Mappings names, in libraries used by Minecraft, or in vanilla strings.
 The rest of this section lists common names and name patterns you should use.

+### Ids and keys

+Use "location" for `Identifier`s that point to resources of the game (textures, sounds, functions, etc.), use "key" for `String`s and `Identifiers` that are used as registry keys or translation keys, and use "id" for `int`s that are used to uniquely identify objects (e.g. block ids, item ids, enchantment ids).

 ### Ticks and updates